http://www.education.miami.edu

 The School will review each student’s record at the end of each semester.

-Credit Hours Earned | CGPA | CGPA (Exercise Physiology Majors Only) |
+| Credit Hours Earned | CGPA | CGPA (Exercise Physiology Majors Only) |

-Fewer than 30 credit hours | 1.7 | 2.0 |
+| Fewer than 30 credit hours | 1.7 | 2.0 |

-30-59 credit hours | 2.0 | 2.5 |
+| 30-59 credit hours | 2.0 | 2.5 |

-60+ credit hours | 2.3 | 2.5 |
+| 60+ credit hours | 2.3 | 2.5 |

 Academic Dismissal

 A student in the School of Education and Human Development whose GPA or progress toward degree completion falls below the level of the minimum standards of the University of Miami and/or the School of Education and Human Development may be dismissed.
-Faculty may recommend that a student be dismissed from or "counseled out of "a program due to academic concerns.
-A student who remains on academic probation for two consecutive terms may be designated as “Subject to Dismissal.”
-Students who consistently fail to make academic progress toward degree completion may be dismissed from the School of Education and Human Development but may still find options to complete a different degree in another School or College at the University of Miami.
-If a student is dismissed from the School of Education and Human Development, and he/she/they may still transition to a different degree in another school or college, said student must complete the transition in one semester.
+Faculty may recommend that a student be dismissed from or "counseled out of "a program due to academic concerns or violations of their professional conduct agreement.
+If a student remains on academic probation for two consecutive terms or consistently fails to make academic progress toward degree completion, they may be dismissed from the School of Education and Human Development, but may still find options to complete a different degree/major in another School or College at the University of Miami.

 Accreditation

-Kinesiology and Sport Sciences offers the Athletic Training Program at the graduate level only and is accredited by the Commission on Accreditation of Athletic Training Education (CAATE); the Sports Administration Program is approved by the North American Society of Sport Management.
+Kinesiology and Sport Sciences Dept. offers the Athletic Training Program only at the graduate level.
+It is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).

 The Foote Fellows Honors Program reflects the educational vision of former University of Miami President Edward T. Foote, who retired in 2000 after serving the University for twenty years.
 President Foote passed away in the spring, 2016 but his legacy lives on through the Foote Fellow Honors Program that recognizes the most educationally accomplished incoming students at the University of Miami.
 Foote Fellows have distinguished themselves both in and out of the classroom at their previous schools, are self-motivated, and think independently.
 Foote Fellows enjoy unmatched freedom and flexibility to explore a multitude of educational resources within the curricular framework of their school or college.
 Although Foote Fellows are generally exempt from cognate requirements, they are required to complete the minimum degree requirements [120 credits].
 Given the flexibility and range of courses they may take, many Foote Fellows pursue additional majors and/or minors and study abroad to explore multiple disciplines.